Paschal-1/ALL-AML-Gene-Expression-Analysis/README.md

 ## Personal Statement

-As a biochemistry graduate, this project represents both a learning experience and a commitment to continuous growth in computational biology.
+As a biochemistry graduate transitioning into bioinformatics and genomics, this project represents both a learning experience and a commitment to continuous growth in computational biology.

 While this project is exploratory in nature, it reflects my curiosity, willingness to learn, and determination to develop the technical and scientific skills necessary to contribute meaningfully to genomics research and data-driven biological discovery.